CoolJoule/Joule_11k-min_ARPAsing/README.md

 # Joule 11k_min ARPAsing
-Voicebank for UTAU, recorded using the minimal 11k ARPAsing reclist for general testing and usage purposes.
+Voicebank for UTAU recorded using the minimal 11k ARPAsing reclist.
+For general testing and usage purposes.
 Be aware this voicebank is unfinished.
 A pre-release version can be found in "Releases."

 # About This Voicebank